lkskrt/mqtt-broker-benchmark/README.md

     docker-compose up -d ${MQTT_HOST}

+Now you can run the subscriber to receive data:

+    docker-compose run --rm subscriber

-Now you can run the publisher to send data:
+And in another window you can run the publisher to send data:

     docker-compose run --rm publisher